About Research Development

 The Office of Research Development is responsible for supporting Syracuse University’s proposal, research and faculty development efforts.
 This includes facilitating team-based collaboration around strategic funding opportunities, and managing the University’s internal funding competitions, including both seed grant programs and externally funded limited submissions.

-As Executive Director of Research Development, Christina is responsible for supporting Syracuse University’s proposal, research and faculty development efforts.
-Christina works to facilitate team-based collaborations around strategic funding opportunities, to develop institutional research infrastructure, including relevant staffing, training and systems, and manages the University’s internal funding competitions.
-Prior to her appointment, Christina served as the Grant Development Administrator for the Maxwell School of Citizenship and Public Affairs.
+As the Senior Director of Research Development, Chetna is responsible for supporting Syracuse University’s proposal, research, and faculty development efforts.
+Chetna works to facilitate team-based collaborations around strategic funding opportunities; develop institutional research infrastructure, including relevant staffing, training, and systems; and manages the University’s internal funding competitions.

 Melissa Whipps, Director of Research Development